-Trinity College strives to be the greenest college on the University of Toronto campus.
-We are committed to sustainable practices and responsible stewardship of our campus.
+Trinity College is committed to sustainable practices and responsible stewardship of our campus.

 Trinity College is pleased to announce the inaugural leadership of its Integrated Sustainability Initiative.
 Stephen Scharper will serve as Director of Sustainability and Nicole Spiegelaar will serve as the Assistant Director.
 In these roles, they will develop and support the ambitious Initiative that is designed to integrate the principles of sustainability into the daily life at the College – from academic programs and co-curricular programming to the student experience.